everinurmind/enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Decode Morse Code] <a name="about-project"></a>
+# 📖 [Create your own Enumerable] <a name="about-project"></a>

-The "Decode Morse Code" project is a Ruby exercise designed to help users warm up.
-Its purpose is to take an encoded message in Morse code and provide the decoded version as output.
+The "Create your own Enumerable" project is a Ruby exercise designed to help users warm up.

 ## 🛠 Built With <a name="built-with"></a>